pema99/pema99.github.io/_posts/2022-07-29-blogsilove.md

 title: Blogs I love
 ---

 I spend a lot of my time seeking out and reading through technical blogs.
-I realized today though, that my list of go-to blogs only exists mentally.
-I though I should write them down somewhere, which is what this post is.
+I realized today, that my list of go-to blogs only exists mentally.
+I thought I should write them down somewhere, which is what this post is.
 I'll likely be updating this page in the future.

 # Functional programming
 - [https://bartoszmilewski.com/](https://bartoszmilewski.com/)